This Overnight Weetabix recipe is a healthy high-protein breakfast perfect to meal prep for a week of healthy breakfasts.

-- Yogurt of Choice – we used plant-based cashew yogurt.
+- Yogurt of Choice – We used plant-based cashew yogurt.

-For the chocolate layer, you need:
+For the Nutella layer, you need:

 - Yogurt of Choice – we used plant-based yogurt.

-Assembling The Overnight Weetabix
+Assembling The Overnight Weetabix Recipe

 Pour the chia seeds and unsweetened almond milk to make the Weetabix base.
 Sweeten with maple syrup or stevia and stir to combine.